maxcountryman/flask-login/CONTRIBUTING.md

 If you'd like to submit PR, please make sure that all tests pass prior to submission.
 The README contains further instructions.

+## Extended Documentation

+Sphinx-generated documentation can be found [here](http://flask-login.readthedocs.org/en/latest/).
+This page is updated automatically.
+Documentation for prior versions of the library may be found there as well.
+Always review this page when a problem is first encountered.

 ## Thanks

 Finally this project has seen contributions from many people and we owe them a debt of gratitude for taking time to improve the project.